PandemiaProject/pandemia/README.md

     pandemia Scenarios/Global_Grid/global_grid_config.yaml Scenarios/Global_Grid/global_grid_world.wld

-To configure a new scenario, the user can simply edit one of the configs already provided.
+To configure a new scenario, the user can edit one of the configs already provided.

 ## Testing
 To test: